 Executive Director, Engagement and Partnerships - Jane Cowell

-The program, Engagement and Partnerships, reflects an emphasis on innovative, cohesive and collaborative programs and service delivery.
+The portfolio, Engagement and Partnerships, reflects an emphasis on innovative, cohesive and collaborative programs and service delivery.
 It has a key role in developing and nurturing partnerships that will assist State Library to achieve its mission, and improve access to library services for all Queenslanders in the context of our contemporary digital society.
 This program encompasses kuril dhagun, Reading, Writing & Ideas, The Edge, Asia Pacific Design Library and Community Engagement and Partnerships

 View our organisational structure (PDF 96.2 KB).

 Discover an eclectic range of books, gifts, reproduction prints and more at the Library Shop.